-During 2022, 2021 and 2020, we granted restricted stock awards to selected employees and non-employee directors under the Stock Incentive Plan.
+During 2023, 2022 and 2021, we granted restricted stock awards to selected employees and non-employee directors under the Stock Incentive Plan.
 The employee restricted stock awards vest in three equal annual installments on each anniversary of the grant date, and the non-employee director restricted stock awards generally vest in full on the first anniversary of the grant date.
-In both cases, the restricted stock awards are subject to accelerated vesting due to death, total disability, or change in control of the Company.
+In both cases, the restricted stock awards are subject to accelerated vesting due to death, total disability, or change in control of the Company

-Subject to the foregoing, unvested restricted stock awards are generally forfeited upon termination of employment.
+Subject to the foregoing, unvested restricted stock awards are generally forfeited upon termination of employment, unless otherwise approved by the Board of Directors or its Compensation Committee.
 The restricted stock awards accrue dividends while the award is unvested and only carry rights to receive the accrued dividends once vested.